 The team conducted calculations and discovered that their possible ancient galaxies were also huge, harboring tens to hundreds of billions of stars the size of the Sun such as the Milky Way, and yet these primitive galaxies may not be very similar to our galaxy, Nelson explains, saying, “The Milky Way galaxy constitutes approximately “One to two new stars every year.
 But some of these galaxies must form hundreds of new stars every year throughout the history of the universe.”

-Nelson and her colleagues want to use James Webb to gather more information about these mysterious objects, but they’ve already seen enough to pique their curiosity.
+Nelson and her colleagues want to use James Webb to gather more information regarding these mysterious objects, but they’ve already seen enough to pique their curiosity.
 Initially, calculations suggest there wasn’t enough normal matter – which planets and human bodies are made of – at the time to form many planets.
 “If one of these galaxies is real, it would expand the frontiers of our understanding of cosmology,” says Nelson.

 consecutive discoveries

-And Nelson mentioned – in the statement also – that the rapid pace of James Webb’s discoveries is very similar to those early days of the Hubble telescope, at that time many scientists believed that galaxies did not begin to form until billions of years after the Big Bang, but soon researchers discovered that The early universe was more complex and exciting than they imagined, and Nelson concludes, “Although we have already learned a lesson from Hubble, we still do not expect James Webb to see such mature galaxies that existed until now in the past time.
+And Nelson mentioned – in the statement also – that the rapid pace of James Webb’s discoveries is very similar to those early days of the Hubble telescope, at that time many scientists believed that galaxies did not begin to form until billions of years following the Big Bang, but soon researchers discovered that The early universe was more complex and exciting than they imagined, and Nelson concludes, “Although we have already learned a lesson from Hubble, we still do not expect James Webb to see such mature galaxies that existed until now in the past time.
 I am very excited.”